Happily Ever After (1989 film): Plot

 Maliss is furious at this failure and transforms into his dragon form, succeeding in capturing Snow White and taking her to his castle.
-The Dwarfelles follow them and sneak into the castle while fending off Maliss' minions.
+The Dwarfelles follow them, but are unable to find a way into the castle until Scowl and Batso, still hoping to prove themselves worthy of Maliss's employ, attempt to capture a Dwarfelle.
+The effort backfires miserably.
+With access to the castle, the Dwarfelles fend off Maliss' minions.
 At the same time, Snow White is reunited with the Prince, who she learns is Maliss in disguise.
 Maliss attempts to petrify Snow White, but is attacked by the Shadow Man, whom he overpowers and seemingly kills.

 As Maliss tries to petrify Snow White, the seven Dwarfelles arrive and attack him.
 They temporarily force him away from Snow White, but are petrified by Maliss.
 The only one unharmed is Thunderella, who frees Snow White.
-Snow White takes advantage of a distraction by Thunderella to defeat Maliss by throwing the petrifying cloak on top of him.
+Snow White takes advantage of a distraction by Thunderella to defeat Maliss by throwing the petrifying cloak on top of him which causes him to be forcibly transformed into his dragon form, growing gigantic in size while being repeatedly struck by lightning, then his head is transformed back into that of his human form and is ultimately petrified himself.
 The Dwarfelles are restored to normal while Snow White mourns the Shadow Man, believing she has lost both him and the prince.
-The Shadow Man arrives and transforms into the Prince, who is revealed to have been cursed and transformed by Maliss.
+The Shadow Man revives and transforms into the Prince, who is revealed to have been cursed and transformed by Maliss.

 Mother Nature decides to let the Dwarfelles keep their powers, having finally proven themselves by working together as one, and she allows them to attend Snow White's wedding.
-In the end, Mother Nature takes in the reformed Batso and Scowl to be trained as her apprentices.
-In the process, Scowl has stopped smoking thanks to Sunburn and is able to breathe properly again.
-He then comments to Batso that working for Mother Nature would not be so bad.
+Mother Nature takes on Batso and Scowl as her new apprentices.
+Scowl, who has stopped smoking and is able to breathe properly again, assures Batso that working for Mother Nature will not be so bad until she proves to be more demanding with the pair than she ever was with the Dwarfelles.
 With Snow White and the Prince reunited, the two share a kiss and begin to live happily ever after.